Hajj and Umrah Pilgrimage

 Climate Related Health Risks

-Even during the winter months temperatures during the day in Saudi Arabia can reach 30°C, sunburn, sunstroke, heat exhaustion, heat stroke and dehydration are a risk.
-Good quality footwear is essential as sand in the desert can get very hot.
+Even during the winter months, temperatures during the day in Saudi Arabia can reach 30°C. Sunburn, sunstroke, heat exhaustion, heat stroke and dehydration are a risk for everyone.
+Where possible arrive in time to allow acclimatisation to the hot conditions before undertaking Hajj.
+It is important to:

 Blood-borne Virus Transmission Associated with Shaving